lsst-dm/legacy-pipette/README.txt

-"Green Blob 3" is the testing side of LSST algorithms development.
+This is the part of "Green Blob 3" (LSST algorithms testing) that performs the analyses.
+It is dependent upon the algorithms and some essential Middleware (but not I/O).

-Crank is the base class that drives the processing (as in, "turn the crank").

-* Instrumental signature removal (ISR)
-* Detect and measure objects
-* Basic astrometric/photometric calibration